“I believe that the greatest gift you can give your family and the world is a healthy you.” Joyce Meyers

 - Do not drink alcohol or use drugs.

-- Get some type of physical activity on a regular basis.
+- Do some type of physical activity regularly.

 - Eat healthy, whole foods that nourish the body.
 Think vegetables, fruits, nuts, legumes (beans), lean meat, and plenty of water.
 Limit processed and other sugary, high-calorie foods.

 - Maintain a healthy weight to keep such health problems as diabetes, high blood pressure, arthritis, high cholesterol, and asthma at bay.

 - Avoid risky sexual behavior.
 Abstinence from vaginal, anal, and oral intercourse is the only 100% effective way to prevent HIV, other STDs, and pregnancy.